MicrosoftDocs/powerquery-docs/powerquery-docs/add-index-column.md

 # Add an index column

-The Index column adds a new column to the table with explicit position values and is usually created to support other transformation patterns
+**Index column** adds a new column to the table with explicit position values, and is usually created to support other transformation patterns.

 ![Add index column buttons in Add column tab](images/me-add-index-column-icon.png)

-By default the starting index will start from the value 0 and have an increment of 1 per row.
+By default, the starting index will start from the value 0 and have an increment of 1 per row.

 ![Sample index column](images/me-add-index-column-new-index.png)